 Where is Heidelberg University located?

-Heidelberg University is located in Tiffin, Ohio in the United States of America.
-Not to be confused with the University of Heidelberg in Germany, we are a separate and distinct university, although we share some exchange and study abroad programs with the University of Heidelberg in Germany.
+Heidelberg University is located in Tiffin, Ohio, in the United States of America.
+Not to be confused with the Universitat Heidelberg in Germany, we are a separate and distinct university.
+Though we do share some exchange and study abroad programs with the university in Germany.
+See map to the right for our exact location.

 How do I apply?